-If you're comfortable with the potential risks, sexting and phone sex are great ways to explore new and unique ways to sexual satisfaction.
+If you're comfortable with the potential risks, sexting and phone sex can be great ways to explore new and unique ways to sexual satisfaction.
 If you're not comfortable with the privacy concerns, you may want to let this sexual adaptation of technology slide.
 If you're in between these and want to give it a try, easing into it may help.
-Phone sex: Getting started offers some helpful pointers to initiate coital convos.
-Keep in mind some qualities of SMS:
+Keep in mind some qualities of SMS (short message service):

 - Character limits.
-Sexting a Shakespeare sonnet may callous your fingers and require 30 texts before you even get "there", so you may need to keep it short and sweet.
+Sexting a Shakespearean sonnet may callous your fingers and require 30 texts before you even get "there," so you may want to keep it short and sweet.

 - Different sense of time.
 If one or both sexters are multitasking, response times may vary from seconds to days.
-If you're looking for more instant gratification from a distance, phone sex or cyber sex may be quicker.
-If you're looking for something that fits into a busy schedule, this may be your sexual medium while you're physically away.
+If you're looking for more instant gratification from a distance, phone sex or a sexy online chat may be quicker.
+If you're looking for bits of intimacy that fit into a busy schedule, this may be your sexual medium while you're physically away.

 - Beep beep!
 If you're expecting a heavy flow of incoming sexts, you may want to switch your mobile device to vibrate or silent to not gather a crowd's attention or disturb bystanders.